Wire, solenoid, or controller?

 - Recent trenching, edging, aeration, fence work, or landscaping may have cut a wire

-- Multiple zones fail together, suggesting a common-wire or sensor issue
+- Multiple zones fail together, suggesting a common-wire, sensor, controller, or water-supply issue

 - Old wire nuts, wet splices, buried valve boxes, or corroded connections are suspected